What is COPD?

 Sister Bridget Gibson - Practice Nurse (in training for specialist respiratory role)

-Sister Karen Gibson - Practice Nurse responsible for preventing unplanned admissions to hospital (with an interest in respiratory medicine).
+Sister Karen Gibson - Practice Nurse responsible for preventing unplanned admissions to hospital and frailty nurse (with an interest in respiratory medicine).

 Singing For Breathing